How to Use a Pump Performance Chart — Part 1

 When evaluating a specific pump model, be sure to reference the corresponding performance chart to pinpoint GPM flow rates, PSI, and how many amps it will draw.
 Perhaps you have a limited battery supply, for example, and want to draw the lowest possible amperage while still meeting your performance requirements.
 By using a plunger pump performance chart, you can easily calculate the GPM and amps based on the pump’s rated PSI and determine whether it will meet your needs.

 Watch as Steve Babcock, V.P. of Engineering at Pumptec, quickly demonstrates how to use our pump performance charts in part one of this whiteboard video series.
+(Be sure to check out part two of the performance chart series, too.)

 You’ll see why it’s a great tool to help you select the ideal pump for your application.